-Options Potential Content Issues to Consider Option 1: no specific No policy Any application would be policy considered using the generic policies.
-Option 2: a site- Allow uses in line with the current This recognises that this specific policy that planning permission only. development is a high quality reflects current Current land use class that are development that provides permission. acceptable are A1, A2, A3, B1, B2. employment and residential with parking and moorings.
+Options Potential Content Issues to Consider Option 1: no specific policy • No policy Any application would be considered using the generic policies.
+Option 2: a site- specific policy that reflects current permission.
+Allow uses in line with the current planning permission only.
+Current land use class that are acceptable are A1, A2, A3, B1, B2.
+This recognises that this development is a high quality development that provides employment and residential with parking and moorings.
 Retains employment use in this area.
 When marketed at a realistic price, this development is desirable.
-Option 3: a site - Allow a mix of uses of the site Could lose the employment specific policy that such as market housing, element of the development. expands what is affordable housing, and holiday let Now markets at realistic price, they acceptable at this and live/work units. i.e. expanding are popular and three out of four site. what is acceptable beyond solely have been let. live/work units.
+Option 3: a site - specific policy that expands what is acceptable at this site.
+Allow a mix of uses of the site such as market housing, affordable housing, and holiday let and live/work units. i.e. expanding what is acceptable beyond solely live/work units.
+Could lose the employment element of the development.
+Now markets at realistic price, they are popular and three out of four have been let.
 Issue of policy approach being flexible if market changes again.
 Any change of use would need to be subject to viability.